TheStarport/KnowledgeBase/File Structures/utf/ale.md

 | effectCount | uint32 | Effects count.        |

 ## Effect

+A single effect is comprised of hierarchy of node instances which reference node archetypes in Alchemy node library.
+These nodes typically fall into three categories: emitters, appearances and fields.

+Emitters generate particles (points in space with direction and velocity), appearances visualize particles to be rendered with certain shapes, colors and textures, and fields can affect particles physically like applying gravity force to accelerate particles.

 | Name            | Type     | Description                             |
 | --------------- | -------- | --------------------------------------- |